 The first week of February marked a distinct change in the shopping habits of consumers across Southeast Asia.
 Following the Lunar New Year, everyone was on high alert as Covid-19 spread beyond the Chinese borders.
 Here in Taiwan, the first cases led to school closures, increased doctors’ visits, and families preparing for the worst.
 In addition, masses of people were ‘panic-buying’ health care products and household supplies.

 Shelves lay bare in the local supermarkets while people queued outside of pharmacies in the hopes of buying face masks in bulk.
+It’s vital to know what products actually offer protection from COVID-19 as online retailers are offering everything from toilet paper to health products.
+They have been key in helping to alleviate the crisis from in-store shops becoming depleted.
 For a few days, you could even find packages of toilet paper inside local claw machines as coveted prizes.
 Although your first instinct may be to jump in line, economists say this is exactly what people shouldn’t do.
 Hoarding behaviors actually have several negative impacts in the community and on the economy.

 What Fuels Panic-Buying